JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 As this hopefully illustrates, there's often more than one way to "fix" an invalidation.
 Finding the best approach may require some experimentation.

+## Notes

+MethodInstances with no backedges may be called by runtime dispatch.
+(Not sure how those get `::Any` type annotations, though.)

 ## Summary

 Julia's remarkable flexibility and outstanding code-generation open many new horizons.